dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 ?
 How would a remote repo determine what actor credentials the machine represented ?
 The terminal presents its actorid, or a signed token from the actor authority, which the repo should subscribe to, in order to be notified of revocations of a given machine.

+? could the terminal be flattened too, and pierce direct into a session, where its session never actually changes ?
+Seems different tho, as terminal is for all kinds of things, like reads and stats, whereas the session is for a focused thing.

 Stories: